SDL-Hercules-390/hyperion/readme/README.HDL.md

 END_INSTRUCTION_SECTION;
 ```

-The final section is called once, when the module is unloaded or when hercules terminates.
+The final section is called once, when the module is unloaded or when Hercules terminates.

 A dll can reject being unloaded by returning a non-zero value in the final section.

 The final section is intended to be used to perform cleanup or indicate cleanup action to be taken.
 It may set a shutdown flag that is used within this dll that all local functions must now terminate.

-The final section is optional
+The final section is optional.

 ```
 HDL_FINAL_SECTION;